University of Santo Tomas–Legazpi: Integration to the UST System

-UST Rector Fr.
-Herminio Dagohoy, O.P. approved the renaming of Aquinas University of Legazpi to University of Santo Tomas - Legazpi after the decision was made by the UST Council of Regents in December 2016.
-An application for a change of name was made with the Securities and Exchange Commission which took effect in Academic Year 2017–18.
+UST Manila rector Herminio Dagohoy approved the renaming of Aquinas University of Legazpi to University of Santo Tomas—Legazpi after the decision was made by the UST Council of Regents in December 2016.
+An application for a change of name was made with the Securities and Exchange Commission which took effect in academic year 2017–18.

-UST - Legazpi retained the Board of Trustees of the old Aquinas University as its own Board of Trustees including administrative and fiscal independence from UST in Manila.
+UST—Legazpi retained the board of trustees of the old Aquinas University as its board of trustees including administrative and fiscal independence from UST in Manila.